 4. Washington University, St. Louis that charges $41,992 tuition fees with total cost of $56,930.

 3. The New School: Rounding up the top three is the New School, N.Y., with tuition fees of $37,610 at total fees coming to $57,199.
 This collection of colleges at Manhattan requires to pay up $4,000 in expenses for books, supplies and costs like travel and meals.
 While the average financial aid is as low as $11,355 because foreign students end up paying the entire chunk.

 2. University of Chicago: Located close to the Lake Michigan, the college has set its tuition fees to a staggering $42,041 that brings the total cost to $57,590.
 However, there is a healthy 65% of the students who get an average of $27,460 as help with fees.
 That’s what you call an expensive college with a heart!

-1. Sarah Lawrence College: The most expensive college in America is located at Bronxville, N.Y. the tuition fees at the Sarah Lawrence College $45,212 with the total cost coming to a staggering $58,334.
-The arts college boasts of a 9:1 student/faculty ratio which translates to 1,300-undergraduates currently pursuing their courses.
+1. Sarah Lawrence College: The most expensive college in America is located in Bronxville, N.Y. the tuition fees at the Sarah Lawrence College $45,212, with the total cost coming to a staggering $58,334.
+The arts college boasts a 9:1 student/faculty ratio which translates to 1,300-undergraduates currently pursuing their courses.